Monetary policy objectives and instruments

 The Report is published in March, June, September and December.

-At the interim monetary policy meetings, the Executive Board's monetary policy assessment is based on an updated picture of economic developments, but without new economic projections.
+At the interim monetary policy meetings, the committee's policy assessment is based on an updated picture of economic developments, but without new economic projections.

 The Bank also reports on the conduct of monetary policy in the Annual Report of the Executive Board.